Flore-Mueth/ADA_P3-jekyll/index.md

 - Are films with diverse casts more likely to receive award nominations?
 - Do they earn higher audience and critic ratings?

 (Through data-driven storytelling and interactive visualizations, we aim to uncover patterns, challenge assumptions, and inspire new perspectives.
 Ready to explore the power of representation in cinema?
-Let’s dive in!)
+Let's dive in!)

 ## What Makes a Cast Inclusive?